beeware/colosseum/docs/how-to/contribute.rst

 each page against a reference rendering.
 This is necessary in a web context, because browsers are allowed to have minor variations in rendering.
-However, it's a problem for Colosseum, for two reasons: firstly, because we want a fully automated test suite; but also because we're not targetting a web browser, so "load this web page" isn't a test we can use.
+However, it's a problem for Colosseum, for two reasons: firstly, because we want a fully automated test suite; but also because we're not targeting a web browser, so "load this web page" isn't a test we can use.

 So - Colosseum's ``utils`` directory has a set of scripts that take the W3C